 The Purl Bee Penguin | Purl Soho

 I used our new Penguin Fat Quarter Bundle, a lively mix of black and white dots, stripes, and prints, to sew up this quirky little trio of penguins.
 I loved seeing how each one developed its own personality as I sewed, becoming more and more alive with each stitch!
 They are also real crowd pleasers.
-Even my non-sewing thirty-something friends all oohed and aahed when they saw my penguins lined up on my ironing board.
+Even my non-sewing thirty-something friends all oohed and ahhed when they saw my penguins lined up on my ironing board.

 The Purl Bee Penguin | Purl Soho